Ferrari owners hire me to reupholster, re-trim and repair the interiors of their Ferraris usually as part of long term restoration project.

 Los Angeles, CA 91406

-August, 2014: Working with veteran Los Angeles Ferrari sales broker Lawrence Elliott for 3 months, I reupholstered the interior of a rare 1956 Ferrari 250 GT Boano Coupe that classic Ferrari collectors love for its attractive low-roof design.
+August, 2014: Working with Ferrari restoration specialist Lawrence Elliott in Los Angeles, I reupholstered the interior of a rare 1956 Ferrari 250 GT Boano Coupe that classic Ferrari collectors love for its attractive low-roof design.

 The client requested I custom upholster the carpeted center tunnel, parcel shelf behind the front seats, engine hood pad, trunk hood pad and trunk walls with the same diamond-quilted pattern I've used in the past for Ferrari Lussos.